anasemad21/online-Recruitment/README.md

 # online-Recruitment
+##SQL and C#
-this project perform alot of sql comaands, has a data baseand has simple interface
+this project perform alot of sql comaands, has a database and simple interface